 All interests, all hobbies - huge range of Father's Day Gifts:

 So drop the socks and kick out gift doubt with one of our unique father’s day gifts.
 We’ve got all things dads here at Yellow Octopus including stubby holders, bottle openers, gear for the bar, man-cave or BBQ, and of course plenty of funny novelty gifts that are sure to extract a LOL or two.
 Our Father’s day section is one of the largest on the website with literally thousands of Father’s day gift ideas.
 And the best thing about buying gifts online for Father’s Day at Yellow Octopus is that all personality types and ages are covered in one easy to navigate category so you take the hassle out of buying Father’s Day gifts this year.
 And for the unorganised, we have lightning quick shipping all over Australia which means your gift will arrive on your doorstep in next to no time.

 If your dad doesn’t mind a Saturday afternoon trip down to Dan Murphy’s and settling into a game of footy with a can in hand then we’ve got plenty of gift ideas for dads who like beer.
-There are plenty of other Father’s day alcohol related products and gifts for dad such as whiskey rocks, bottle openers of all shapes and sizes, wine glasses and wine accessories such as the Breathtaking Vacuum Wine Bottle Stopper and the Magic Chain Wine Bottle Holder.
+There are plenty of other Father’s day alcohol related products and gifts for dad such as whiskey rocks, bottle openers of all shapes and sizes, wine glasses and wine accessories such as the Screw You Novelty Bottle Opener and the Magic Chain Wine Bottle Holder.

 He might be losing his hair and his marbles, but he sure doesn’t have to lose out on Father’s Day.
 If your Dad is more of the practical joke type then get him some stuff that he’ll find funnier than his own lame dad jokes.